remarkjs/remark/doc/remarkplugin.3.md

 ## DESCRIPTION

 This manual holds information on how **remark**(3) plugins work.
-It focusses on how to create plugins, rather than on how to use them.
+It focuses on how to create plugins, rather than on how to use them.
 To use plugins, see **remark**(3) and **remarkplugin**(7).

-An **remark** plugin does up to three things:
+A **remark** plugin does up to three things:

 *   It modifies the processor: the parser, the compiler;
 *   It transforms the AST;